Goffle Brook Farms – “a garden blog”

 Fresh Local Produce available at the Farmer's Market.
 The main health benefit of locally grown food is that it’s fresher.
 Fruits and vegetables begin to lose their nutrients within 24 hours of being picked, so fresher produce is more nutritious.
 In addition, locally grown food is picked at its peak ripeness, when it’s most dense with nutrients.

-Chosen as one of the TOP 9 Garden Centers in New Jersey
+One of the TOP 9 Garden Centers in New Jersey

 We are pleased to announce that Goffle Brook Farms has been chosen by AMERICAN TOWNS MEDIA as one of the 9 BEST Garden Centers and Nurseries in New Jersey.
 Imagine our surprise when we received this news.
 As elated as we all were; Kurt and Donna Dorsey and the entire staff would like to express our deepest gratitude and thank each and every one of you